Oz and Merlin were the first to join the sanctuary in June 2015. He is a CCAS ambassador, greeting new cats whether they like it or not.

 He's a runner with those long legs.
-Ozzie can get out of almost any enclosure and sneak out when we open the door.
+Ozzie can get out of almost any enclosure and sneaks out when we open the door.
 We keep a close eye on him as he has been AWOL a few times.

-Inevitably, he sneaks in when someone opens the door and climbs on top of the crate where he begins to chatter incessantly.
+Inevitably, he sneaks in their room when someone opens the door and climbs on top of the crate where he begins to chatter incessantly.
 The new kitties are usually pretty freaked out by this, but he puts them at ease quickly.
 By the time they get to gen pop, Oz has taken them under his wing so all the other kitties treat them well.

-As you can see, he plants himself on their crate like a gargoyle and stays there until they are free to roam.
 As the top cat of the sanctuary, earning Oz's approval is important - and easy to do.
 He seems to like everyone but also keeps them in line with one gentle (huge) paw on the head when needed.
 Oz is a CCAS hero:-)

 Oz also has OCD.
 He is very compulsive about cleaning, both his environment and his roommates.
-He can be seen neurotically cleaning every speck of spilled food or cat litter, cleaning the litter box (which he can’t actually use due to Manx Syndrome), aggressively grooming all the boy cats, etc. It can be exhausting to watch him, but he does rests when there is nothing out of order to obsess about and when in his crate where he sleeps at night.
+He can be seen neurotically gathering every speck of spilled food or cat litter, cleaning the litter box (which he can’t actually use due to Manx Syndrome), aggressively grooming all the boy cats, etc. It can be exhausting to watch him, but he does rests when there is nothing out of order to obsess about and when in his crate where he sleeps at night.